-I was told the next available appointment was in April – but that was fine with me because I was about to go on holidays.
+I was told the next available appointment was six weeks away – but that was fine with me because I was about to go on holidays.

 As requested, I immediately emailed them my GP referral – along with DVA’s agreement to pay.

 Two days later, the psychiatrist’s secretary rings back and says, “I’m very sorry, but Dr XXX is unwilling to take on any new DVA patients at this time”.

 I asked why, but she could only repeat the message.